bevyengine/bevy/CONTRIBUTING.md

 PRs are trivial if there is no reasonable argument against them.
 This might include:

-* fixing dead links
+* Fixing dead links.
-* removing dead code or dependencies
+* Removing dead code or dependencies.
-* typo and grammar fixes
+* Typo and grammar fixes.

 PRs are controversial if there is serious design discussion required, or a large impact to contributors or users.
 Factors that increase controversy include: